mladenjovanovic/bmbstats-book/docs/10-Measurement-error.md

 Athlete 19      55.03       56.70       56.35       56.90       56.48       56.37
 Athlete 20      65.03       66.33       66.44       67.29       67.28       66.82

 The objective of the analysis is to estimate DGP parameters of the measurement error (the proportional bias, fixed bias, and the `SD` of the random error).
 Unfortunately, since TS is unknown, we are unable to estimate proportional bias and fixed bias.
-To overcome this problem, we usually compare OS to some *gold standard* measure which can serve as proxy to TS.
+To overcome this problem, we usually compare OS to some *gold standard* (or *criterion*) measure which can serve as proxy to TS.
 These issues are covered in much more detail in the second part of this book in the [Validity and Reliability] chapter.

 What is left to be estimated is the `SD` of the random error, which is often referred to as *typical error* (`TE`) of the test, or *standard error of the measurement* (`SEM`)[^SEM-vs-TE]. `TE` is estimated using individual `SD` of the OS in the five trials (Table \@ref(tab:individual-error)).